52North/sos-importer/README.md

 ## Project Funding

+The project received funding by

    * by the European FP7 research project <a href="http://www.eo2heaven.org/" target="\_blank">EO2HEAVEN</a> (co-funded by the European Commission under the grant agreement n&deg;244100).
    * by the European FP7 research project <a href="http://52north.org/resources/references/geostatistics/109-geoviqua" target="\_blank">GeoViQua</a> (co-funded by the European Commission under the grant agreement n&deg;265178).
    * by University of Leicester during 2014.

+## End Section

 # Users
 ## How to Run